1890 Pittsburgh Alleghenys season

 The 1890 Pittsburgh Alleghenys season was the ninth season for the Pittsburgh Pirates franchise.
 The team finished eighth and last in the National League with a record of 23–113, 66.5 games behind the Brooklyn Bridegrooms.

-This was the final season for the team with the name "Alleghenys", as the team changed their name to the Pittsburgh Pirates the next season.
-They have had this name ever since.
+This was the final season for the team with the name "Alleghenys," as the team changed its name to the Pittsburgh Pirates the next season, a name it has retained to the present day.

+Background

-For all intents and purposes, the Alleghenys' season ended when most of their stars defected to the Pittsburgh Burghers of the Players' League.
-With a decimated roster, the Alleghenys made a wretched showing.
+The Alleghenys' season essentially ended when most of its stars defected to the Pittsburgh Burghers of the Players' League.
+With a decimated roster, the Alleghenys made a poor showing.
 The 113 losses by the Alleghenys set a new major league record, breaking the old record of 111 set the previous year by the Louisville Colonels.

-The record would stand until 1899, when the Cleveland Spiders lost 134 games, the all-time record.
+That record would stand until 1899, when the Cleveland Spiders lost 134 games, the all-time record.

-Poor attendances meant that they played 97 of their 136 games on the road, finishing with a road record of 9-88 (the 88 losses remained a record until 1899, and is unreachable under current MLB scheduling rules, which allow a maximum of 81 road games).
-Their .093 road winning percentage is the lowest in MLB history for a minimum of 60 games.
+Poor crowd attendance meant that this team played 97 of its 136 games on the road, finishing with a road record of 9-88.
+(The 88 losses remained a record until 1899 and continues to be one that cannot be replicated under current MLB scheduling rules, which only allow a maximum of 81 road games.)

+The team's .093 road winning percentage is the lowest in MLB history for a minimum of 60 games.
 This would be the last time the Pittsburgh franchise reached the century mark in the loss column until 1917, when the team was known as the Pittsburgh Pirates.